What is your Goal, Vision or Dream?

 Who will care or like it?

-Procrastinating is a habit which is formed over time, so you become very good at it!
-If you want to break that habit, it is easy when you know how but it takes a lot of practice.
+Procrastinating is a habit which is formed over time, so you become very good at it.
+Well done, if only we got a reward or big income from being such a great procrastinator.
+If you want to break negative habits, it is easy with practice but you cannot practice what you do not know.

 Top Reasons for Procrastination

-More often than not, the main reason for not starting something is that it will take too long with too little time.
+More often than not, the main reason for not starting something is that it will take too long with too little time so we allow distractions to be a good excuse.

-We are often influenced by how we spend our time by external demands such as work, children and even addiction to social media.
+We are often influenced on how we spend our time by our external environment such as work, children and family or different life goals with a partner or sibling and addiction to social media.

 I have heard and given all the excuses but I have seen patterns emerge which ARE NOT YOUR FAULT.
 I have listed the top reasons I have either personally used or have heard from some of my clients: